SamuelPelletier/tuto-Git/tuto_git.md

 ## git rebase

-Replay all commits of a branch on another branch.
+Replay all commits of a branch at the end of another branch.
 The result of this command is like git merge.

 ```
 git rebase branch_to_bring_back
 ```

-Becarefull you can rise conflicts.

 <br><br><br><br>

+# Tutoriel

 For the Windows guys :
 - Right click on your desktop
 - Choose **Git Bash Here**